-The discussion and analysis of California Tahoe Emergency Services Operations Authority's (JPA) financial performance provides an overall review of the JPA's financial activities for the fiscal year ended June 30, 2019.
+This discussion and analysis of California Tahoe Emergency Services Operations Authority's (JPA) financial performance provides an overall review of the JPA's financial activities for the fiscal year ended June 30, 2020.
 The intent of this discussion and analysis is to look at the JPA's financial performance as a whole.
-To provide a complete understanding of the JPA's financial performance, please read it in conjunction with the Independent Auditor's Report on page 1, notes to the basic financial statements and the JPA's financial statements.
+To provide a complete understanding of the JPA's financial performance, please read it in conjunction with the Independent Auditor's Report on page 1, the JPA's financial statements, and notes to the basic financial statements.